garden-io/garden/docs/reference/module-types/maven-container.md

       # The k8s name of the remote container.
       remoteContainerName:

-      # Specifies the configuration of the remote proxy container which will replace the actual remote app.
-      proxyContainer:
-        # The file with the private ssh key to be used in the proxy container reverse port forwarding.
-        privateKeyFilePath:

-        # The file with the public ssh key to be stored in the proxy container.
-        publicKeyFilePath:

     # List of ingress endpoints that the service exposes.
     ingresses:
       - # Annotations to attach to the ingress (Note: May not be applicable to all providers)